KalaKit/KalaData/README.md

    Commands such as `--c`, `--dc`, or `--tvb` can then be entered directly.

 Note: KalaData does not support command piping or chaining.
 Commands must be given either at startup in direct mode or entered manually in interactive mode within the CLI environment.

 ---

+## Multithreading

+If file size <= 16MB - one thread allocated for this file
+	- main thread is reserved for small files

+If file size > 16MB - split into chunks and allocate one thread per chunk (4MB - 16MB)
+	- dynamic chunk size = file size / (numThreads * 2).
+	- numThreads = cpu cores (x2 if hyperthreaded)

+Sort files by size so larger files are compressed/decompressed first
+	- store priority index during compression into each file metadata so decompression can use it without sorting again
+	- store file relative path and size in vector of structs, sort descending by size
+	- start with largest file and allocate all idle threads to it
+	- the remaining idle threads are allocated to the largest active file new chunk only if it needs one

+Thread limits based on available threads
+	- <= 4 threads - one thread per file
+	- > 4 and <= 8 threads - max four threads per file
+	- > 8 threads - max 8 threads per file

+---